Table of Contents

 Conclusion

 Blockchain and traditional databases offer distinct advantages and challenges in managing data and supporting business operations.
-Blockchain’s decentralization, transparency, and security suit applications require trustless transactions and data integrity.

 However, challenges such as scalability and regulatory compliance need to be addressed.
 Traditional databases excel in structured data management but face risks associated with centralization and scalability.